“The beautiful is the experimental proof that the incarnation is possible.”

 Weil, Simone.
 Gravity And Grace (p.
 153).
 (Function).
 Kindle Edition.

-In this cosmology, we do not pray to Aphrodite—she is not a divine entity.
-She is not an entity at all.
-However, we do give our “attention” to her as the faintly shimmering light heralding the truly divine on the far boundaries of the Sky-Veil where we do pray.
+In this cosmology, we allow her sparkle to capture our “attention” as the faintly shimmering light heralding the beauty on the far boundaries of the Sky-Veil where we direct our pray.
 “Attention” is another key theme in Weil’s writing.
 For Simone, attention is highly correlated with prayer.

 The key to a Christian conception of studies is that prayer consists of attention.
 The quality of attention counts very much in the quality of prayer.